raballew/kne-on-ocp/README.md

 (OCP)][openshift-docs] (or on [OKD][okd-docs] respectively) in the first step.
 Then you will use the KNE cluster to create and interact with a topology based on [Arista cEOS][arista-ceos].
-In the last step you will set up a minimal workflow using the same topology attached to virtual instances of the [IXIA-C Open Traffic Generator][ixia-c-otg] to pre-validate hardware tests.
+In the last step you will set up a minimal workflow using the same topology attached to virtual instances of the [Ixia-C Open Traffic Generator][ixia-c-otg] to pre-validate hardware tests.
 This should give you a good understanding of what virtual testing is all about and allow you to adopt this concept to more complex CI workflows leveraging your choice of